pat955/poke-tracker/README.md

 # Pokedex CLI

 ### Description
 Psuedo-Pokemon game in a command-line REPL.
-It uses the [PokeApi](https://pokeapi.co/)
+It uses [PokeApi](https://pokeapi.co/) for info.

 ### Functionality
 * Explore areas